EGR314Team308/EGR314Team308.github.io/index.md

 [Presentation 1](Presentation1.md)

-A recorded video of our project presentation was created to recap the work we have done so far for the project and the procedures we took to create designs.
-The presentation also recaps and explains the designs we created and how they were designed by the team.
+Our team produced a professionally recorded video of our project presentation in order to give a thorough overview of the development of our project and the design procedures we used.
+This video serves as a helpful summary of our previous work, displaying the thorough and original methods we used to develop our designs.
+The presentation gives a thorough breakdown of every design element and how it was created by our team, showcasing our artistic vision and technical proficiency.
+By presenting our product in this manner, we hope to highlight the effort and commitment that went into its development while simultaneously giving readers a clear idea of its features and usefulness.
 <br>
 <iframe width="640" height="360" src="https://www.youtube.com/embed/FvTgKpSFzp8" title="EGR 314 Checkpoint 1 Team 308" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <br>